-Location may vary.
-Information Booth is typically located near the corner of King and Tobacco Streets, near the entertainment stage.
-The Information Booth operates each CFM and has someone to answer questions during CFM hours of operation.
-The CFM Information Booth is intended to assists vendors and community members with specific questions.
+The Information Booth is typically located near the corner of King and Tobacco Streets, near the entertainment stage, and operates each market day to answer questions during regular hours of operation.
+First Aid may also be found at the CFM Information booth in addition to a limited selection of merchandise available for purchase.